 No. Receiving this assistance will not count against the Public Charge test.

 - If you do not live in King County: You can contact CLEAR, Washington’s toll-free advice and referral service for low-income people seeking free legal assistance with civil legal problems by calling 888-201-1014.

 - If you live in King County: You can call 211 for information and referral to an appropriate legal services provider.

 This publication provides general information on the benefits available to individuals without immigration status.
 It is not intended as a substitute for specific legal advice.
-This information is current as of April 21, 2020.

 © 2020 Columbia Legal Services